Working in restaurants, you see a lot. After an especially long weekend at a popular restaurant, the head chef was deliriously tired.

 Generally speaking, it’s a bad idea to freeze chicken salad with mayonnaise because, when thawed, mayo separates and it is not possible to re-emulsify it.
+This is because mayo is an emulsion meaning it has fat and liquid ingredients, those being oil, egg yolk, and vinegar.
 However, there are alternatives to freezing chicken salad with mayonnaise.

 One alternative is to cook and freeze the ingredients of your chicken salad separately.
 When you’re ready to prepared chicken salad from frozen, simply add in the mayo and vegetables which do not freeze well.